cooper/evented-object/README.md

 ## $eo->fire\_events\_together(@events)

-Since Evented::Object 5.0, the `fire_events_together()` function can be used as a method on evented objects.
+The `fire_events_together()` function can be used as a method on evented objects.
 See the documentation for the function in ["Procedural functions"](#procedural-functions).

 ## $eo->delete\_listener($other\_eo)

 Removes a listener of this evented object.
 See the "listener objects" section for more information on this feature.

 ```perl
 $cow->delete_listener($farm, 'cow');